kris098e/4.-semester/4. semester/programmeringssprog/Theory problems/Problems 7th chapter.md

 ```

 State what is printed by the program when parameters are passed:
-(i) by value-result: Write 0 (since noting is returned from the function.
+(i) by value-result: Write 0 (since noting is returned from the function, **i.e an exception is thrown before the function terminates itself**.
 We first copy the whatever is in the actual parameter and use this.
 The "return value" is then what is assigned to y.
 When using `result-based passing` it is first at the last statement of the function, that we will update the value to the actual parameter)
 (ii) by reference: Write 1

 8. In a pseudo-language with exceptions, consider the following block of code: